 I am a Licensed Social Worker (LSW) and received my Master of Social Work from Loyola University Chicago and my Bachelor of Arts in Human Biology from Indiana University Bloomington.
 I am currently working towards my clinical social work licensure (LCSW).
 I use the Neurosequential Model of Therapeutics, a developmentally-informed and biologically-respectful approach, when working with children.

-*** We are also pleased to announce Reign as our Intake Administrator.
-She'll take your calls and Contact Form inquiries and help get your matched to an available therapist.
+Reign also acts as our Intake Administrator.
+We're happy to have her take your calls and Contact Form inquiries and help get your matched to an available therapist.

 GRACE HARRINGTON, LCSW